Cerberupo/steamworks-web-api/README.md

 # steamworks-web-api
-JS Library for use steamworks web pi
+JS Library for use Steamworks Web API